Protect your business from ransomware

 Drive-by downloads rely on using exploit kits, ie pieces of malicious code embedded in a website.
 This can be a legitimate website that has been compromised or a malicious site designed to look authentic and genuine.

 When you visit a website that hosts an exploit kit, it looks for software vulnerabilities in your device or web browser.
 If it finds a weak spot, it injects malware into it.

 - Screen lockers - these freeze you out of your device by locking your screen and denying you access until you pay a fee.
 They don't typically interfere with the underlying system and files.
 Often, they come disguised as an official-looking warning message from law enforcement imposing a fine for supposed online indiscretions or activities.

 Cryptolocker and WannaCry are two notorious examples of crypto malware.
-Hybrids like Petya have cropped up in recent times, combining features of both screen lockers and encryptors.
+Hybrids like Petya combine features of both screen lockers and encryptors.

 How to respond to a ransomware infection

 If ransomware infects your device, you should follow these steps: